8base/Tutorials/infinite-scroll-pagination-component-using-graphql-and-vuejs/READme.md

 There are a few ways to obtain the endpoint.
 However, just navigate to the workspace **Home** page and you’ll find the endpoint in the bottom left.

 ##### 6) Testing that it works!
 We should probably test that our API is properly set up before we keep going.
 How, you might ask?
 By querying it!
-Instead of setting up or using some GraphQL client, let's just run a good-'ol-fashion curl command in our terminal and view the response.
+Instead of setting up or using some GraphQL client, let's just run a good 'ol fashion curl command in our terminal and view the response.

 Make sure to replace `<YOUR_API_ENDPOINT>` with your workspace API endpoint and `<YOUR_API_TOKEN>` with the API Token you created.